Kara, Togo

 Kara is a city in northern Togo, situated in Kara Region, 413 km north of the capital Lomé.
-Kara is the capital of the Kara region and, according to the 2010 census, had a population of 94,878.
+Kara is the capital of the Kara Region and, according to the 2010 census, had a population of 94,878.
 The Kara River flows through the city and is its main resource of water.
 The city developed from the 1970s onwards from the village originally known as Lama-Kara.
-Its growth was largely due to the influence of the previous Togolese head of state Gnassingbé Eyadéma who was born in the nearby village of Pya and understood Kara's strategic position at a crossroads of two trade routes.
+Its growth was largely due to the influence of the previous Togolese head of state Gnassingbé Eyadéma; he was born in the nearby village of Pya and understood Kara's strategic position at a crossroads of two trade routes.

 History

 In 1902, a bridge over the Kara River was built by the Germans, which marks the beginning of the city.
 Under the presidency of Gnassingbé Eyadéma, in the 1970s, the city developed particularly because of its role in holding political events.

 Geography

 The city lies at the southern tip of the southern Kabiye mountain range.
 Kara is at an altitude of about 400 meters.
 The Kara River runs through the center of the city.

 The city lies on the crossroads of two trade routes, the main north-south road from Ouagadougou to Lomé, and the east-west road from Bassar to Djougou and Parakou in Benin.